evogelsa/dcs-real-weather/cmd/realweather/README.md

     * This adds a RMK section in the METAR string.
 There is not functional impact of this setting.
 It's used for customization only.
   * `add-to-brief`: boolean
-    * If true, Real Weather will add the generated METAR to the bottom of your mission brief.
+    * If true, Real Weather will add the generated METAR to your mission brief.
+      If your brief contains `==Real Weather METAR==` anywhere in the brief, then the METAR will be inserted at the line immediately following, replacing whatever is currently there.
+Otherwise, the METAR will be appended to the end of your mission brief.
   * `use-custom-data`: boolean
     * If true, Real Weather will load METAR data from a checkwx.json file and overwrite data from the CheckWX API.
 This data must be in the same